Non-USC Applications for Summer 2022 now closed

 assistant on faculty-led projects related to the political economy of security.
 The program is funded by the

-The SPEC Lab SRE runs from June 7-August 6, 2021.
+The SPEC Lab REU runs from June 13th to August 6th.
 Students will be expected to work 30 hours per

-week in the lab, inclusive of hours spent in formal trainings.
+week in the lab, inclusive of hours spent in formal trainings and professionalization.

 An unprecedented level of economic interdependence complicates development of any U.S. strategy for